mandana-g/Dermatology/README.md

-# Dermatology
-project Goal: Determine what clinical and histopathological features are the most significant predictors that classify patients into specific erythemato-squamous diseases.

 # Dataset Information

 This database contains 34 attributes, 33 of which are linear valued and one of them is nominal.